 To ensure that we are able to continue to help pet families in our community, we have developed a plan to keep our clients and staff safer:

-- Refraining from exchanging materials in the home, including payments and resource booklets.
+- We are refraining from exchanging materials in the home, including payments and resource booklets.
 All grief support materials are now included on our website.

-- Clay paw prints are now being offered, but are completely optional and may carry a risk due to being handled by the provider.
+- Clay paw prints are optional and may carry a risk due to being handled by the provider.
 If you prefer to avoid that risk, this post outlines alternatives memorial items you can make yourself before the visit.

 - Clients will step 6 ft back as the doctor gives the medications, and then will be able to come back with their pet as they fall asleep from the sedation medication.
 If you have questions about this, please let our support specialists or the veterinarian know.